Bill English: Early life

-English was born on 30 December 1961 at Lumsden Maternity Centre in Lumsden.
+English was born on 30 December 1961 at Lumsden Maternity Centre in Lumsden, a small town in the South Island of New Zealand.
 He is the eleventh of twelve children of Mervyn English and Norah (née O'Brien) English.
-His parents purchased Rosedale, a mixed sheep and cropping farm in Dipton, Southland from Mervyn's uncle, Vincent English, a bachelor, in 1944.
+His parents purchased "Rosedale", a mixed sheep and cropping farm in Dipton, Southland from Mervyn's uncle, Vincent English, a bachelor, in 1944.
 English was born in the maternity unit at Lumsden.

 English attended St Thomas's School in Winton, then boarded at St. Patrick's College in Upper Hutt, where he became head boy.
 He played in the first XV of the school's rugby team.
 English went on to study commerce at the University of Otago, where he was a resident at Selwyn College, and then completed an honours degree in English literature at Victoria University of Wellington.

 After finishing his studies, English returned to Dipton and farmed for a few years.
 From 1987 to 1989, he worked in Wellington as a policy analyst for the New Zealand Treasury, at a time when the free market policies favoured by Labour's finance minister Roger Douglas (known collectively as "Rogernomics") were being implemented.

 English joined the National Party in 1980, while at Victoria University.
 He served for a period as chairman of the Southland branch of the Young Nationals, and became a member of the Wallace electorate committee.
 After moving to Wellington, he served for periods on the Island Bay and Miramar electorate committees, respectively.

 Fourth National Government (1990–1999)

-At the 1990 general election, English stood as the National candidate in Wallace, replacing the retiring Derek Angus, and was elected with a large majority.
+At the 1990 general election, English stood as the National candidate in Wallace, the former electorate of National's first full-time leader, Adam Hamilton.
+The incumbent, Derek Angus, was retiring.
+English was elected with a large majority amid that year's National landslide.
 He would hold this seat, renamed Clutha-Southland in 1996, until 2014.
 He and three other newly elected National MPs (Tony Ryall, Nick Smith, and Roger Sowry) were soon identified as rising stars in New Zealand politics, and at various points were dubbed the "brat pack", the "gang of four", and the "young Turks".
 In his first term in parliament, English chaired a select committee into social services.
 He was made a parliamentary under-secretary in 1993, serving under the Minister of Health.